fnca-open-standards/ticket/Open-Ticket-Specification.md

 When receiving Open Tickets, receivers should use the following response codes to communicate the status of the delivery back to the sender.

 ## Success Responses
- - 200 OK - Ticket successfully processed and accepted
+ - 200 OK - Ticket successfully processed and accepted.
+This should be used by TMS systems and members receiving open tickets.
- - 201 Created - New ticket successfully created
+ - 201 Created - New ticket successfully created.
+This should be used by 811 centers receiving NEW tickets from Member Excavators, if the center accepts new tickets from these stakeholders.

 ## Client Error Responses (4xx)
  - 400 Bad Request - Invalid JSON format or malformed request.
 A return JSON document with the errors should be sent to the sender (see the next section for the format of this document).